MTAS101/POS-Awesome-V15/README.md

 1. cd apps/posawesome
 2. git pull
 3. yarn install
+4. yarn build  # compile frontend assets with Vite
-4. cd ../..
+5. cd ../..
-5. bench build --app posawesome
+6. bench build --app posawesome  # uses Vite for frontend assets
-6. bench --site your.site migrate
+7. bench --site your.site migrate
    - If the build exits with code 143, verify that your system has enough RAM or swap space.
    - You can also try building the app in smaller parts to reduce memory usage.